cchitsiang/awesome-stars/topics.md

 - [netdata/netdata](https://github.com/netdata/netdata) - Real-time performance monitoring, done right! https://www.netdata.cloud
 - [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:
 - [keen/explorer](https://github.com/keen/explorer) - Data Explorer by Keen - point-and-click interface for analyzing and visualizing event data.
-- [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
+- [Countly/countly-server](https://github.com/Countly/countly-server) - Countly is a product analytics platform that helps teams track, analyze and act-on their user actions and behaviour on mobile, web and desktop applications.
 - [academic/awesome-datascience](https://github.com/academic/awesome-datascience) - :memo: An awesome Data Science repository to learn and apply for real world problems.
 - [wakatime/legacy-python-cli](https://github.com/wakatime/legacy-python-cli) - Command line interface used by all WakaTime text editor plugins.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.